 How to Make a Smoothie Without a Blender

-- glass jar capable of holding at least 2 cups (so at least a 16 oz jar – I use these mason jars)
+- A glass jar.
+One that can hold at least 2 cups (at least a 16 oz jar – I use these mason jars)

 - 1/2 cup very soft fruit

 - 1/2 cup kefir or yogurt